 To get the best kalua pig in the islands, be sure to visit one of these fantastic Hawaiian restaurants in Hawaii.

 You’re most likely to find huli-huli chicken at a school fundraiser or a random grill on the side of the road.
 Because the term “huli-huli” was trademarked, you aren’t about to see this teriyaki-infused, constantly-turned, grill-flavored chicken on any menu, so keep your eyes peeled for those alternative options.

 Just about everyone else on the entirety of the internet will tell you go to go to Matsumoto’s Shave Ice.
-However, as I mentioned in a previous post, I think that place is a tourist trap.
+But I think that place is a Hawaii tourist trap.
 The shave ice there is a little too sweet even for my taste – and I have a serious sweet tooth.
-Instead I recommend Island Shave Ice and Creamery, because they use all-natural, reasonably-sweet flavors.

 *Pro Tip: It is shave ice.
 Not shaved ice.
 If you are going to go around calling it shaved ice, you better get used to iced cream too.
 Any place that says shaved ice isn’t making it right.